 When a lead submits a contact form on your website and you have a round robin in place, the following will occur:

 - The lead is created in Salesforce

 - The sales rep who is next in line is assigned as the owner

 - If no contact is made within X minutes, the lead is rerouted

 There are many tools out there that can help route leads among your team.
 The most commonly used product we see for lead routing is LeanData.
 LeanData can be great if you need extra features like attribution, but for 95% of our customers, a custom-built lead routing process works best.

-Our customer wanted flexibility to make changes to how leads were routed, but also wanted to avoid recurring costs.
-They found that many of the most popular round-robin tools had features that didn’t apply to them.
+Many businesses want flexibility to make changes to how leads are routed, but also wanted to avoid recurring costs.
+They find that many of the most popular round-robin tools have features that don’t apply to them.

 For example, multi-touch marketing attribution is something lead routing tools offer that really doesn’t make sense for most businesses.
 We tend to recommend a crawl > walk > run approach to administration and development in Salesforce, and a multi-touch attribution tool is the equivalent of sprinting for most companies.